jtermaat/reggie/README.md

 Detailed enums can be viewed in [comment.py](https://github.com/jtermaat/reggie/blob/main/reggie/models/comment.py).

-These tags are stored as structured metadata in SQLite alongside the embeddings.
+These tags are stored as structured metadata in PostgreSQL (as JSONB) alongside the vector embeddings (using pgvector).

 ### Tools: Statistical Queries and Filtered RAG